-7.2(c) Resolve the impasse between application of Act 70 of 1970 and KZN Land Use Management Framework
+7.2(c) Resolve the impasse between Act 70 of 1970 and Land Use Management legislation

 The development of single municipal Land Use Schemes is required in terms of the National Spatial Planning and Land Use Management Act No. 16 of 2013.
 A number of Land Use Scheme submissions to the Department of Agriculture have been returned with comments stating that the schemes cannot be approved.
 The intentions of a Scheme is not to take control of land away from the Department of Agriculture, but to provide for measures by which land uses can be better managed.
 The inclusion of Agricultural Land into schemes will thus allow Local Authorities to act as an extension of the National Department of Agriculture.
-It is necessary to nominate representatives from the Department of Cooperative Governance and Traditional Affairs to engage with the National Department of Agriculture and to develop land use controls and measures that is acceptable by the Department of Agriculture.
+It is necessary to nominate representatives from the Department of Cooperative Governance and Traditional Affairs to engage with the National Department of Agriculture.
 A protocol has been developed to assist the National Department of Agriculture to assess and consider municipal land use management tools and land development proposals.
 The National Minister is considering the protocol at present.